pantheon-systems/documentation/source/docs/articles/sites/redis-as-a-caching-backend.md

 ---

+## About Redis

+Redis is an open-source, networked, in-memory, key-value data store that can be used as a drop-in caching backend for your Drupal or WordPress website.

 Note: You no longer need to submit a ticket to get Redis enabled.
 Please see updated screenshot below.
-## What is Redis?

-Redis is an open-source, networked, in-memory, key-value data store that can be used as a drop-in caching backend for your Drupal or WordPress website.

-## Why should I use Redis?
+## Benefits of Redis

 Most website frameworks like Drupal and WordPress use the database to cache internal application "objects" which can be expensive to generate (menu trees, filter resultes, etc), and to keep cached page content.
 Since the database also handles many queries for normal page requests, it is the most common bottleneck causing increase load-times.

 Redis provides an alternative caching backend, taking that work off the database, which is vital for scaling to a larger number of logged-in users.
 It also provides a number of other nice features for develoeprs looking to use it to manage queues, or do custom caching of their own.

-## How can I enable Redis on my site?
+## Enable Redis

+Enable Redis cache server from your Pantheon site dashboard by going to (Settings > Add Ons > Add).

 Currently, all plans except for Personal can use Redis.
 Redis is available to Sandbox plans for developmental purposes, but Redis will not be available going live on a Personal plan.

 | Plans        | Supported
 | ------------- |:-------------:|